swcarpentry/shell-novice/02-create.md

 > another directory the first time you "Save As..."

 Let's type in a few lines of text.
-Once we're happy with out text, we can press `Ctrl-O` (press the Ctrl or Control key and, while holding it down, press the O key) to write our data to disk (we'll be asked what file we want to save this to: press Return to accept the suggested default of `draft.txt`).
+Once we're happy with our text, we can press `Ctrl-O` (press the Ctrl or Control key and, while holding it down, press the O key) to write our data to disk (we'll be asked what file we want to save this to: press Return to accept the suggested default of `draft.txt`).